TobseF/impf-bot/README.md

 ## 🚀 Start

 To run the bot, simply use the gradle command:

 ```shell
 gradle run
 ```

 As an alternative, you can also start it with the fat-jar in the command line by:

 ```shell
 java -jar build/libs/impf-bot-1.0-SNAPSHOT-all.jar
 ```

+## 📜 License

+This is free and unencumbered software released into the public domain.

+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+For more information, check out [unlicense.org](https://unlicense.org)